antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 * Log on to the R2 platform with your credentials that were provided (or apply for a login using the link).

+XXX TODO: Or select manually

 The main page of R2 shows 5 boxes to choose datasets and different klind of analysis.
 In box 2 you can see the dataset of Okuzono already selected.
 In box 3 you can select an analysis to perform on this dataset.
 * For a quick impression of the data select the **Cohort Overview** from the dropdown menu.
 R2 presents the tumor series with its annotation.
+Hover your mouse over the different slices of the **inss** annotation pie chart.
+Explore with which percentage of samples each staging is present in the current dataset.

+XXXX

+* R2 presents the datasets with its annotation.
 Hover your mouse over the different slices of the **inss** annotation pie chart.
 Explore with which percentage of samples each staging is present in the current dataset.

 The samples of a dataset can be annotated with e.g clinical data or molecular biology parameters, each group of annotated data is called a “track” in R2.
 These tracks can be used to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns in your data with e.g. different phenotypes or demographic characteristics.